 The most controversial star in the universe just got even more extraordinary.
-Astronomers have zeroed in on a strange star named KIC 8462852 (also known as Tabby's star) that has been experiencing odd dimming patterns.
-And after a few months without any dimming, recently a dimming event of 2 percent was recorded in just one night — which may not sound like much, but it's actually quite significant.
-Now scientists around the world are watching closely, hoping to discover why the star dims.
+For the past several years, astronomers have zeroed in on a strange star named KIC 8462852 (also known as Tabby's star) that has been experiencing odd dimming patterns, even an instance of dimming 2 percent in one night.

 Of course, this is mere speculation.
-By contrast, the leading natural explanation proposed so far theorizes that the debris field passing in front of the star could be a sea of comets that were recently yanked inward into the solar system by the gravity of another close-passing star.
+By contrast, a natural explanation proposed theorized that the debris field passing in front of the star could be a sea of comets that were recently yanked inward into the solar system by the gravity of another close-passing star.

-The comet theory had been gaining momentum, but now evidence has emerged that appears to discredit it, reports New Scientist.
-In other words, astronomers are back to square one.
-And yes, that means the alien theory is still on the table.
+The comet theory gained momentum, but later evidence emerged that appeared to discredit it, reports New Scientist.
+In other words, astronomers couldn't agree on one theory.
+And yes, that means the alien theory was a contender.

 A long history of dimming